 Next the order of remaining displays can be selected.
-Again, this selection determines how sequential IDs or IP addresses will be automatically assigned to the rest of the displays, and the order of measurement and calibration.
-Keep in mind that the automatically assigned IDs or IP addresses can be modified later if necessary.
+This selection determines how sequential IDs or IP addresses will be automatically assigned to the rest of the displays, and the order of measurement and calibration.
+Keep in mind that the automatically assigned IDs or IP addresses can be modified later if necessary, as well as the measurement and calibration order.